Visa policy of Australia: Reciprocity issues

 Whilst nationals of all member states of the European Union and Schengen associated countries were entitled to use the eVisitor system since 27 October 2008, the European Commission assessed whether the eVisitor visa fully satisfied reciprocity requirements.
 In its Seventh report on certain third countries' maintenance of visa requirements in breach of the principle of reciprocity from 2012, the European Commission found that in principle, the eVisitor provided equal treatment of the nationals of all member states and Schengen associated countries.
 However, while the average autogrant rate was high (86.36%), the quarterly reports on eVisitor application statistics showed that applications by nationals of some member states were mainly processed manually.
 Autogrant rates for Bulgaria and Romania were at just 18% and 23%, as the majority of applications were sent for additional examination.
 The Commission therefore engaged to continue to closely monitor the processing of eVisitor applications.
 The Commission would submit its assessment of whether eVisitor was equivalent to the Schengen visa application process in a separate document in parallel with the assessment of the Final Rule on ESTA.
 The Schengen Area does not have visa requirements in place for short-term stays of Australian nationals.
 The United Kingdom and Ireland are exempt from this particular EU policy, but still do not impose any short-term visa requirements on Australians.

 In 2014, Bulgaria, Cyprus and Romania notified the European Commission that they considered Australia's low rate of automatically granted eVisitor authorisations for their nationals tantamount to a normal visa requirement for their nationals.
 Implications were that if the notification were accepted the EU might suspend the visa exemption for certain categories of Australian nationals, and at the latest six months after publication of the regulation, the Commission might decide to suspend the visa-free access to all Australian nationals.

 Some countries regard the ETA as being equivalent to visa-free travel when deciding whether to grant the same to Australians wishing to enter their territory.
 The United States, for example, offers its Visa Waiver Program to Australian passport holders, and one of the conditions for joining this scheme is that "Governments provide reciprocal visa-free travel for U.S. citizens for 90 days for tourism or business purposes".
 However, the United States has required from January 2009 a similar ETA, called the Electronic System for Travel Authorization, from nationals of Australia.
 As of December 1998, Japan also granted visa-free access to Australians.
-Other ETA eligible countries and territories Canada, Hong Kong, Malaysia, Singapore, South Korea (90 days) and Taiwan (30 days) also grant visa-free access to Australians while Brunei grants Australians a 30-day visa on arrival.
+Other ETA eligible countries and territories Canada, Hong Kong, Malaysia, Singapore, South Korea and Taiwan also grant visa-free access to Australians while Brunei grants Australians a 30-day visa on arrival.

 Future

 In 2014, Australia announced that among the countries discussed for visa waiver extension were the Gulf Cooperation Council countries.

-In 2022, newly elected Australian Prime Minister Anthony Albanese announced his intention to include Indonesia as eligible for the Electronic Travel Authority (subclass 601).